 In Gerbeaud Café – faithfully to our founder, Émile Gerbead’s innovation – , our guests can taste classic coffee house courses beyond sliced cakes and packaged sweets.
 Gerbeaud as once, today is still one of the biggest and most prominent confectionery and café in Europe.

 The Gerbeaud legend began with Henrik Kugler and continued its journey with Emil Gerbeaud.
 Their common feature lies in their innovative spirit which made the business extremely popular among Hungarian guests.
-We have continued this tradition and aspiration with the launch of our Petit Gerbeaud webshop.
-Our past of more than 160 years and the commitment of our predecessors spurred us to work when we revived the “Little Gerbeaud” legend by reloading it as Petit Gerbeaud.
-You can find our complete offer on the webshop.
+We have continued this tradition and aspiration with the launch of the Gerbeaud webshop.
+Our past of more than 160 years and the commitment of our predecessors spurred us to work when we revived the Gerbeaud Webshop, where you can find our complete offer.
 In addition to cakes and pastries, our handcrafted candies, chocolates, biscuits and our handcrafted, additive- and preservative-free pastries made from the finest ingredients are also available on the site.